If you’ve ever developed a keloid scar, you know how terrible it can look and how difficult it is to treat.

-If you have acne, don’t pop pimples and maintain a proper skin care regimen.
-See a dermatologist to keep acne under control.
-Serious acne lesions can develop into keloid scars that can be worse than the acne.
+If you have acne, don’t pop pimples and maintain a proper skincare regimen.
+See a dermatologist in order to keep acne under control.
+Serious acne lesions might develop into keloid scars that can be worse than acne.

 3. Avoid Body Piercings and Tattoos

-Keloids can develop on the earlobes from simple ear piercing, other body piercing as well as tattoos.
+Keloids might develop on the earlobes from simple ear piercings, body piercings, as well as tattoos.

 If you will be having a surgical procedure done and are prone to keloid scarring, let the surgeon know and discuss what can be done to minimize scarring.
-There are things that a surgeon will be able to do to try to avoid keloids, including cortisone injections into the wound area and using steri-strips to keep tension off the wound.
-Follow post operation directions to the letter.
+There are things that a surgeon will be able to do to try to avoid keloids, including cortisone injections into the wound area and using Steri-Strips to keep tension off the wound.
+Be sure to follow post-operation directions.

 5. Treat Injuries and Burns Immediately

 Keep wounds clean by using gentle cleansers without harsh or irritating ingredients.
-Run cool water over burns or use a cool compress.
-For serious burns or injuries see a doctor.
+Try running cool water over burns or using a cool compress.
+For serious burns or injuries, see a doctor.

 6. Keep the Wound Moisturized

-Moisturize the wound to prevent the scar from drying up and possibly reopening.
-To help moisturizers absorb and sooth wounds, heat up a wet washcloth in the microwave to apply moist heat (not too hot) to the injured skin and follow with a gentle moisturizer.
+Moisturize the wound to try to prevent the scar from drying up and possibly reopening.
+To help moisturizers absorb and soothe wounds, heat up a wet washcloth in the microwave to apply moist heat (not too hot) to the injured skin and follow with a gentle moisturizer.

 7. Massage the Scar

-Massage can assist with softening and healing of scars.
+A massage may assist in softening and healing scars.